Vyral/base-template/_posts/2019-11-18-whats-our-blue-tape-guarantee.md

 {% include youtube.html %}

 <center><em>Bad communication ruins relationships and real estate transactions.
-Here’s our communication guarantee to you at Atlas Premier Realty.</em></center>
+Here&rsquo;s our communication guarantee to you at Atlas Premier Realty.</em></center>

 <br>We’re excited to talk to you about something new that we’re doing here at Atlas Premier Realty that is a little different.
 One of the things that we’re finding is that people often have issues with lack of communication when it comes to real estate.